Health & Dental Care

 Unmarried, unemployed children 21 years of age or older qualify, if they are dependent upon the covered employee by reason of a mental or physical disability and became totally disabled prior to attaining age 21, and who have been continuously disabled since that time.
 Unmarried, unemployed children who became totally disabled while attending an accredited educational institution, college or university on a full-time basis prior to their attaining age 26 and have been continuously so disabled since that time shall also qualify as a Dependent.

 Dependent coverage begins for an employee's eligible dependents on the same date as the employee's coverage, or as soon as they become eligible dependents if added later, provided that dependent benefits were applied for within 31 days of their becoming eligible.
-If coverage is not applied for within this 31-day period, evidence of health on the dependents may have to be submitted and approved before coverage begins.
+New babies may be added to the plan within 12 months of date of birth otherwise, if coverage is not applied for within this 31-day period, evidence of health on the dependents may have to be submitted and approved before coverage begins.

 Where applicable, be sure to report any changes in dependent status to Human Resources within 31 days of the change so that the appropriate coverage may be obtained.